Higher Love: Kygo and Whitney Houston version

 Since its release, "Higher Love" has reached the top five in Croatia, Flanders, Ireland, Israel, Latvia, Norway, Slovakia, and Slovenia, plus the top ten in the Netherlands, Hungary, Sweden, and Switzerland.
 It also hit the top twenty charts in Australia, Austria, China, Czech Republic, and Wallonia.
 In the U.S., "Higher Love" debuted at number 63 on the Billboard Hot 100 chart, with 6.6 million US streams in its first week; it was also its peak position.
 The song topped Billboard's Dance Club Songs chart in the US, becoming Kygo's third number one on the chart and Houston's fourteenth.

 In September 2020, the song was nominated at the Billboard Music Awards for Top Dance/Electronic Song.
-The Recording Industry Association of America would certify the single Platinum in the USA also.
+The Recording Industry Association of America (RIAA) would certify the single triple platinum in the US.

 Notably, "Higher Love" was played immediately following Joe Biden's victory speech after his election as the 46th President of the United States on 7 November 2020.
 Writing for Billboard, Katie Bain described the song's use in a political setting: "Indeed, after Biden shared his vision of 'a nation united, a nation strengthened.
-A nation healed, 'Higher Love' backed up the message, particularly for those who know all the words...
+A nation healed', 'Higher Love' backed up the message, particularly for those who know all the words...
 Few sentiments could so effectively summarize the weary travails of the American collective consciousness during the past four years."

 The song also appears on the US and European vinyl edition of Houston's hits compilation album, I Will Always Love You: The Best of Whitney Houston released in October 2021 on RCA Records.